 A Curator Explores....Again: Part 2

-Our Senior Curator Julian is back this week with his Part 2 of exploring a variety of post box and telephone kiosk designs in Norfolk.
+Our Senior Curator Julian is back exploring various post box and telephone kiosk designs.
 This time he takes us along the Norfolk Coast Path.

 I mentioned in part one of this blog how I completed the Peddars Way and Norfolk Coast Path National Trail in April 2017.
 This is very much a walk of two halves and when I hit the coast, east of Hunstanton, on my fourth day, the flavour of the walk changed dramatically.